kraftartberlin-micha/slim-ms/README.md

 run `make restart` to stop and start all containers again

-run `make testing` to run unit-, integration- and systemtests in a cli-container with xdebug.
+run `make phpunit` to start unit-, integration- and systemtests in a cli-container with xdebug.
 - coverage will be generated.
 - the cli-container can be used in IDEs like PHPStorm for debugging, testing and will display coverage too.

+run `make phpstan` to start codeanalyzer in src and tests

+run `make testing` to start phpunit and phpstan in one command

 ### working demo-endpoints
 - `/` or `everything that not matches` with `GET` responses `index`